By-Laws of Jersey Off Road Bicycle Association, Inc.

 ARTICLE II – BOARD OF DIRECTORS

-1. Number and Term of Office – All of the affairs and activities of the Corporation shall be carried on by its Board of Directors.
-The Board of Directors shall consist of no fewer than six (6) members and no more than one (1) representing each Affiliated Chapter.
-The initial Board of Directors shall be set forth in the Certificate of Incorporation.
-Thereafter, successor Directors shall be elected by the members at each annual meeting and shall hold office for a term of two (2) years and until the Directors successor shall have been elected and qualified.
+2. Term of Office – The initial Board of Directors shall be set forth in the Certificate of Incorporation.
+Thereafter, successor Directors shall be elected as set forth in these bylaws.
+The directors shall hold office for a term of two (2) years and until the director’s successor has been elected.
 Directors may serve successive terms.

-2. Regular Meetings – A regular annual meeting of the Board shall be held by the end of March of each year for the purposes of electing officers and conducting such other business as may come before the meeting.
+4. Regular Meetings – A regular annual meeting of the Board shall be held by the end of March of each year for the purposes of electing officers and conducting such other business as may come before the meeting.
 The Board, by resolution, may provide for additional regular meetings which may be held without notice, except as to Board members not present at the time of the adoption of the resolution.
 (Revised March 2019)

-3. Special Meetings – A special meeting of the Board may be called at any time by the president or by two (2) or more Board members for any purpose.
+5. Special Meetings – A special meeting of the Board may be called at any time by the president or by two (2) or more Board members for any purpose.
 Such meeting shall be held upon 7 days notice if given orally (either by telephone or in person) or e-mail, or by fourteen (14) days notice if given by depositing the notice in the United States mails postage prepaid.
 Such notice shall specify the time and place of the meeting.

-4. Action Without Meeting – The Board may act without a meeting if, prior or subsequent to such action, each member of the Board shall consent in writing to such action.
+6. Action Without Meeting – The Board may act without a meeting if, prior or subsequent to such action, each member of the Board shall consent in writing to such action.
 Such written consent or consents shall be filed in the minute book.

-5. Quorum – One half of the entire Board shall constitute a quorum for the transaction of business.
+7. Quorum – One half of the entire Board shall constitute a quorum for the transaction of business.
 A simple majority of those present will be necessary for action to be taken, except where otherwise provided in the Certificate of Incorporation of these Bylaws.

-6. Vacancies in the Board of Directors – Any vacancy in the Board, including a vacancy caused by an increase in the number of Board members, may be filled by the affirmative vote of a majority of the remaining Board members, even though less than a quorum of the Board, or by the sole remaining Board member.
+8. Vacancies in the Board of Directors – Any vacancy in the Board, including a vacancy caused by an increase in the number of Board members, may be filled by the affirmative vote of a majority of the remaining Board members, even though less than a quorum of the Board, or by the sole remaining Board member.
 A vacancy caused by the resignation of a Board member may be fulfilled by such person as the resigning Board member shall appoint; PROVIDED, HOWEVER, that a majority of the remaining Board members consent to such an appointment.

-7. Executive Committee – The Board will appoint an Executive Committee consisting of a President, Vice President, Treasurer and Secretary to act until the next annual meeting as defined in Article IV.
+9. Executive Committee – The Board will appoint an Executive Committee consisting of a President, Vice President, Treasurer and Secretary to act until the next annual meeting as defined in Article IV.
 The Executive Committee may appoint up to (3) three members of the Board to serve on the Executive Committee with the officers.
 During the intervals between Board meetings, the Executive Committee shall possess and may exercise all the powers of the Board; provided, however, that the Executive Committee shall not: (a) amend or repeal these By-Laws; (b) elect, appoint, or remove any Board member any member of any committee of the Board or officer; or (c) amend or repeal any resolution previously adopted by the Board.
 The Executive Committee may fix its own rules of procedure, but in every case the presence of not less than one-third (but not less than three members) of the Executive Committee shall be necessary and sufficient to constitute a quorum for the transaction of business.

-8. Committee of the Board of Directors – The Board of Directors may, from time to time, by resolution passed by a majority of the whole board, designate one or more of the Board members of the corporation as members of a committee thereof.
+10. Committee of the Board of Directors – The Board of Directors may, from time to time, by resolution passed by a majority of the whole board, designate one or more of the Board members of the corporation as members of a committee thereof.
 Any such committee, to the extent provided by resolution passed by a majority of the whole Board, shall have and may exercise all the powers and authority of the board of Directors in the management of the business and the affairs of the Corporation, and may authorize the seal of the Corporation to be affixed to all papers which may require it.

-9. Attendance at Meeting – Unless otherwise provided by the Certificate of Incorporation, members of the Board of Directors or any committee designated by the Board may participate in a meeting of the Board or committee by means of a conference telephone or similar communications equipment providing all persons participating in the meeting can hear each other, and participation by such means shall constitute presence in person at the meeting
+1. Attendance at Meeting – Unless otherwise provided by the Certificate of Incorporation, members of the Board of Directors or any committee designated by the Board may participate in a meeting of the Board or committee by means of a conference telephone or similar communications equipment providing all persons participating in the meeting can hear each other, and participation by such means shall constitute presence in person at the meeting

 ARTICLE III – WAIVERS OF NOTICE